minershive/hiveon-kb/guides/quick_install.md

   src="https://github.com/minershive/hiveon-kb/raw/master/images/quick_install/header.png?sanitize=true" data-canonical-src="https://github.com/minershive/hiveon-kb/raw/master/images/quick_install/header.png"
   />

-Before installing Hive OS on your rig, we recommend [creating an account](creating an account) first, or logging into your [existing one](https://the.hiveos.farm/).
+Before installing Hive OS on your rig, we recommend <a href="https://the.hiveos.farm/">creating an account</a> first, or logging into your <a href="https://the.hiveos.farm/">existing one</a>.

 # Add Worker
 After creating an account, you will be greeted by your farm’s overview tab.
 Click the **add one** button to add a new rig.